CheaterRehab/GodFather-Fortnite-Cheat-Cracked/README.md

 Simple anti-pasta has been added to the driver and the source code to avoid further pasting, it should be straightfoward to figure out if you have a half brain.

+there are precompiled binaries on the right side of this page, have fun.

 enjoy